 In between all of the above, I get to play 1950’s Rock n Roll, all around the home counties with my good friends the The Quarry Katz.
 Katz vocalist Sean Humphries and I have also enjoyed developing what has turned out to be a sell out show ‘The All New Rock n Roll Revue‘.

 During the weird year that was 2020, of course I didn’t get to play live at all , but I did get to record lots.
 A particular highlight was being invited to record a track with my friends Claire Moore and Simon Hale.
-We’ve known each other as great friends for years and not only are they very lovely people, but having been involved in everything from James Bond soundtracks to Les Miserables, it goes without saying they are supremely talented.
+We’ve known each other as friends for years and not only are they very lovely people, but having been involved in everything from James Bond soundtracks to Les Miserables, it goes without saying they are supremely talented.
 So I’m so pleased to be on a recording together with them.

 More recently, having initially recorded drums and percussion for their debut album ‘Deeper’, I’ve become a member of Oxford Indie band Jody & The Jerms.
 We’ve been in and out of several great studios with album three largely featuring Mark Gardener of RIDE at the controls at his excellent Oxfordshire studio OX4 Sound.
 There has been lots of radio play from local stations to national ones like BBC 6 Music.
 During the past year we’ve been enjoying lots more recording towards a second album.
 It was certainly a highlight and an honour at the end of 2021, for us to be invited to perform what turned out sadly to be the very last live session for much loved broadcaster and DJ Janice Long on her BBC Radio Wales show.
 We were so sad to hear of the loss of Janice Long on Christmas Day, just days after our session.
 She was a committed and passionate champion of new music (RIP Janice).

 Recommendations, kind words etc: